sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 <summary>dbusmenu-qt</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A Qt implementation of the DBusMenu protocol
+Short desc    : A Qt implementation of the DBusMenu protocol
 URL          : https://launchpad.net/libdbusmenu-qt/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This library provides a Qt implementation of the DBusMenu protocol.
+Descript     : This library provides a Qt implementation of the DBusMenu protocol.
              :
              : The DBusMenu protocol makes it possible for applications to export and import
              : their menus over DBus.